infinum/eightshift-forms/README.md

 Eightshift Forms is maintained and sponsored by [Infinum](https://infinum.com).

 ## ⚖️ License
-Eightshift Forms &copy;2022 [Infinum](https://infinum.com).
+Eightshift Forms by [Infinum](https://infinum.com).
 It is free software, and may be redistributed under the terms specified in the LICENSE file.